atomicDataDev/arka-landing-page/README.md

 This is a **University Coursework Project** completed during the 1st semester of my Web Programming course.
 The objective was to practice and solidify fundamental web development skills by translating a design mockup into a fully functional, static web page.

-The project features a landing page for **ARKA**, a fictional (or mockup-based) service providing custom boxes and packaging solutions.
+The project features a landing page for **ARKA**, a mockup-based service providing custom boxes and packaging solutions.

 ## 🎨 Features